whitelotusapps/user-reports/README.md

 * Searching by login date or time is not currently working
 * This has not been tested on instances larger than a few hundred users
+* The PNG and SVG files contain different images

 # Inspiration: